david-a-parry/vase/README.md

 ## AUTHOR

-Written David A. Parry at the University of Edinburgh.
+Written by David A. Parry at the University of Edinburgh.

 ## COPYRIGHT AND LICENSE